 As a Crew Commander you are in overall command of the vehicle, and you are responsible for your crew and any passengers being carried in the vehicle.
-In camp, this will include some personnel management and administrative responsibilities.
+At Linton, this will include some personnel management and administrative responsibilities.

 Job on deployment

 Armoured soldiers are deployed overseas whenever the need arises, predominantly in vehicle mounted operations.
 The most recent examples were deployments to Afghanistan and the Sinai.
 Armoured have also deployed in support of overseas training exercises conducted in countries such as Australia, Malaysia, Canada and USA.

 Career progression and training

 After your induction into the NZ Army you will attend initial trade training (Combat Corps Training) prior to attending your first NZLAV course.
 As a NZLAV driver or gunner you can expect to spend at least three to four years gaining experience in those roles.
 You will work in a vehicle crew under the supervision and guidance of a Crew Commander.
 This may also include other senior staff and instructors.
 You will attend both tactical and live fire exercises at home and overseas in all sorts of challenging environments.